Lose some, win some

 If you qualify for weight loss treatment through Hims, you get a personalized plan to support your efforts.

-Protein Bars and Shakes
+Meal Replacement Bars and Shakes

-On the Hims app, you can also purchase nutritious meal replacement bars and shakes.
+Through the Hims app, you can also purchase nutritious meal replacement bars and shakes.
 These convenient, protein-packed bars and shakes are designed to support people taking weight loss medications.
 They may help you:

 • Maintain lean muscle mass by adding protein to your diet